Updated: March 2021

 That said, if you notice heat coming from the battery portion of your device at all, it’s still worth looking into, and in the very unlikely event that it’s a serious issue (such as the start of “thermal runaway”) it’s important to know what to do.

-Look for Warning Signs on the Battery if You Can
+Look for warnings signs on the battery if you can

 If it’s a more gentle warmth and you feel it’s safe, you can remove the batteries and inspect them.
 If the batteries are hot to the touch, put them down on a non-flammable surface.
 Listen for hissing sounds and look for bulging on the body of the battery: these are signs of potentially serious overheating.

-If the batteries are hot but not bulging or hissing, it’s still worth being cautious, but it’s probably just a sign that you’ve run the battery close to or even above its limit and it will cool down gradually.
+If the batteries are hot but not bulging or hissing, it’s still worth being cautious.
+It’s probably just a sign that you’ve run the battery close to or even above its limit and it will cool down gradually.

 You can use CO2 fire extinguishers or even just water on a battery fire, but if you’ve been able to minimize any risks to anyone in the house and yourself, you can just let it burn out and deal with it after it’s cooled down.